 Kate is passionate about showing people practical, easy ways to make good nutrition a regular part of their life, especially for those who are busy or manage a family.

-I guarantee that you’ll leave your appointment feeling inspired and motivated to change your eating habits, for life!
+I guarantee that you’ll leave your appointment at The Healthy Eating Hub feeling inspired and motivated to change your eating habits, for life!

 Kate offers a range of corporate services for gyms, health clubs, government departments and is also a member of the Food And Nutrition Advisory Board at Deakin University.